k3k5/xls2csv/README.md

 **EDIT:**
-If you can't select "Terminal", either get yourself a cool terminal (ohmyzsh and iTerm2) or just drag&drop the file xls2csv.sh to your opened terminal.
+If you can't select "Terminal", either get yourself a better terminal (ohmyzsh and iTerm2) or just drag&drop the file xls2csv.sh to your opened terminal.
 Then it should work properly ;)